This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Your signs and symptoms do not get better after treatment.

-- You have questions or concerns about rabies and rabies treatment.
+- You have questions or concerns about rabies or rabies treatment.

 - Medicines such as the rabies vaccine or immune globulin may be given.
 These medicines help your body fight the virus and prevent rabies.